Skip to main content

 138

-139 /// Returns an iterator over the task names in the insertion order.
+139 /// Returns the number of abortable tasks in the list.

 142 }